MichaelRWolf/wendy-ai/notes-from-google-doc.md

 External, personal deity; authority or protector figure.

-“God has a plan.”
-“Thy will be done.”
+"God has a plan."
+"Thy will be done."

 Opening of psychic or intuitive senses, sometimes still projected outward.